 The relationship between humans and the environment; ecological and social theories about environmental policies and problems.
+Offered fall semester every year.

 SOCI 6600-Research Methods.
 3 hours.

 Sociological research methods.
 Topics include conceptions of research, the philosophy of science, formal and grounded theory construction, and qualitative and quantitative approaches to research design.